bgamser/pdsnd_github/README.md

 This round is to improve the documentation !!!
 This is the second tound to to improve documentation !!!!
 My 3rd round to improving documentation !
+This is the change for additional improvements - section 3 of this quiz
 ### Project GIT
 Replace the Project Title
 Project GIT